WELCOME TO OUR SPECIAL EDIT

 The little one pouted her stubborn lips and sprawled her tiny body across the kitchen floor.
 She wanted to eat a third chocolate brownie but her mom said no.

 The little one laid there for what seemed like forever, until her mother came over and crouched down beside her.
-She smiled gently at the pouty face, loose hair, and the bit of jam smeared on the little one’s left cheek.
-She pulled the little one to her lap.
+Smiling gently at the pouty face, loose hair, and bits of jam smeared on the little one’s left cheek, her mother pulled the little one to her lap.

 Their faces were close.
 A warmth exchanged between their bodies.
 Their hair tickled each other’s noses.
 Her mother smelled like apples and the little one smelled like cinnamon.